Nike Skateboarding: History

 In 2009, Eric Koston left Lakai Limited Footwear to join Nike and a video featuring the Nike SB amateur team, called Debacle, was released later in the year.
 In December 2011, the video SB Chronicles Vol. 1 premiered online, while premiere parties and free video showings were held throughout the world.
 The first volume of a two-part series features Stefan Janoski, Wieger Van Wageningen, Chet Childress, Daniel Shimizu, Youness Amrani, Marnell, Grant Taylor, and Clarke Hassler.

 In 2012, professional Sean Malto (riding for Girl) left Etnies for Nike SB, shortly after his 2011 street league skateboarding win.
 Flip rider Luan Oliviera was also added to the team and, in late June 2012, Nike SB announced its collaboration with Levi's and team rider Omar Salazar appeared in the promotional advertisements.

-In July 2012, Nike Skateboarding opened a private training facility in Downtown Los Angeles, US.
-Entitled "6th and Mill", due to its location at the intersection of the corresponding street names (E. Sixth and Mill Streets), the official opening of the facility coincided with the launch of Rodriguez's sixth signature shoe with the brand.
+In July 2012, Nike Skateboarding opened a private training facility in Downtown Los Angeles, California.
+Named "6th and Mill" due to its location at the intersection of the corresponding street names (E. Sixth and Mill Streets), the facility's official opening coincided with the launch of Rodriguez's sixth signature shoe with the brand.
 The training facility has featured heavily on The Berrics skateboarding website since its opening, with segments such as "First Try Fridays" (with professional skateboarder Theotis Beasley) and "Text Yo'self Before You Wreck Yo'self" (with professional skateboarder Chris Roberts) filmed inside the facility.

-In the 2012 film The Amazing Spider-Man, based on the comic book character, Andrew Garfield who portrays Peter Parker / Spider-Man can be seen wearing low-top Nike SB Dunks.

 The brand released a preview of Brian Anderson's first signature shoe model, entitled the "Nike SB Project BA", in February 2013.
 The Sneaker Report website explained that the "upper appears to be a two-piece construction with ample perforations for breathability."
 As of mid-June 2013, the model has not yet been released.